Work-Study

 -

-Since, work-study awards don't go directly into your UC San Diego student account, you pay your fees, books, rent, transportation, and other expenses with checks you write.
+Since work-study awards are not applied directly to your UC San Diego student account, you can pay for your fees, books, rent, transportation and other expenses with the money you’ve earned.

 -

-Exclude your work-study income from next year's FAFSA or CA Dream Act Application.
+Exclude your work-study income from your future FAFSA or CA Dream Act Application.